kierans/karma-nwjs-launcher/README.md

 ## Installation

-The easiest way is to keep `karma-nwjs-phoneix-launcher` as a devDependency in your `package.json`.
+The easiest way is to keep `karma-nwjs-phoenix-launcher` as a devDependency in your `package.json`.

     {
       "devDependencies": {
         "karma": "~0.10",
-        "karma-nwjs-phoneix-launcher": "0.1.0"
+        "karma-nwjs-phoenix-launcher": "0.1.0"
       }
     }

 You can do it on the command line by:

-    npm install karma-nwjs-phoneix-launcher --save-dev
+    npm install karma-nwjs-phoenix-launcher --save-dev

 ## Usage